zhuorantan/TelegramGPT/README.md

 # TelegramGPT

 Telegram bot for ChatGPT using [official OpenAI API](https://platform.openai.com/docs/guides/chat).
+This project is experimental and subject to change.

 ## Get Started